 40600-05 PROCEDURE COMPLETION

-The goal of the inspections conducted in Sections 2.02, 2.03, and 2.04 is to review 10 packages; if fewer than 10 packages are available, then all available packages should be reviewed.
+The goal of the inspections conducted in Sections 2.02, 2.03, and 2.04 is to review 10 ITAAC completion packages; if fewer than 10 packages are available, then all available packages should be reviewed.
 However, if fewer packages than these goals are reviewed, but the inspectors feel that the quality of the packages is high and there are no significant findings, the intent of this Inspection Procedure has been met.

+Additionally, inspectors may have the opportunity to review samples of the licensee’s ITAAC Post-Closure Notifications and Uncompleted ITAAC Notifications as part of their sample.
+If no ITAAC Post-Closure Notifications or Uncompleted ITAAC Notifications are available, inspectors may deem it necessary to conduct a follow-on inspection at a later date to verify the quality of these notifications.

 This procedure is complete upon satisfactory inspection results verifying that an ITAAC management program exists that adequately implements and documents the successful

 completion and maintenance of ITAAC.
-The inspection must demonstrate that the program results in accurate and verifiable ITAAC which the staff can make a reasonable assurance determination that the ITAAC have been met.
+The inspection must demonstrate that the program results in accurate and verifiable notifications on ITAAC upon which the staff can make a reasonable assurance determination that the ITAAC have been successfully completed and that the acceptance criteria are met.

 END